wlonk/arcadia/arcadia.md

 cards with passion tokens, and may put down up to three.
 You may not escalate as above.

-When you lose at cost, you have damaged one of your reputations or the relationship at hand.
-Choose whichever is most appropriate.
-If you have damaged a reputation, mark off a box next to it.
+When you lose at cost, you have damaged one of your reputations.
+Choose whichever is most appropriate and mark off a box next to it.
 Once a reputation has three boxes marked, you cannot use it during Replenishment (see below) until you have fully recovered it.
-If you have damaged a relationship, mark a suit by it.

 The GM chooses when a scene is over, and frames the next scene, though in both cases they should consider input from the players.
 All the rules in